-In 1991, intellectual and literary scholar Robert Alter looked back upon the accomplishments of Hebrew literature in English translation from the 1960s onward and reviewed them with considerable amazement.
-“The presence that Hebrew literature has achieved in English translation over the past two decades,” he claimed with unabashed wonder, “constitutes one of the great literary success stories of our times.”
+In 1991, literary scholar Robert Alter looked back upon the accomplishments of Hebrew literature in English translation from the 1960s onward and reviewed them with an air of considerable amazement.
+“The presence that Hebrew literature has achieved in English translation over the past two decades,” he observed with unabashed wonder, “constitutes one of the great literary success stories of our times.”
 According to Alter, the accelerated integration of Hebrew literature in English translation in America that began in the 1960s, peaked in the 80s when “it had become the most visible foreign literature in the United States after that of Latin America—actually more visible than French or German or Russian or Italian or the literatures of the Third World.”
 Alter’s views are not based on statistical data, and were possibly prompted, to a certain degree, by his own heartfelt wishes.
 A leading American literary scholar, critic, editor, and lecturer in academia, Alter was an active agent in the mediation of Hebrew literature in the United States during these decades.
-Nonetheless, there is much truth in his claim regarding the unique position that Hebrew literature obtained in the American literary domain from the 1960s onward.
+Nonetheless, there is much truth in his claim regarding the unique position that Hebrew literature obtained in the American literary scene from the 1960s onward.

-The data collected in the framework of UNESCO’s Index Translationum project—which maps books translated around the globe—support the sense of awe emanating from Alter’s words.
-In terms of the number of its speakers, Hebrew is not among the 100 most spoken languages in the world.
-However, in terms of its relative ranking among languages translated into English in the US, according to Index Translationum it is rated sixth—doubtless, a respectable position.
-While following the five principle European languages (French, German, Spanish, Russian, and Italian, in that order), Hebrew precedes all other European languages, as well as important and widely spoken languages, such as Arabic, Japanese, and Chinese.
-According to Index Translationum, the US is the largest importer of Hebrew literature in translation, with 2,343 books translated from Hebrew published throughout the years up to 2008.
-It is important to note, however, that the project’s data is not absolutely accurate and is open to more than one interpretation.
-But even if we regard its accuracy with caution, the data duly demonstrates Hebrew’s disproportionate status in recent decades as a translated language and literature in America, certainly relative to the number of Hebrew readers around the world, and to Hebrew culture’s status among other national cultures.
-In the American literary market—which traditionally is closed to the translation of foreign languages and literatures—Hebrew literature’s presence over many decades is particularly remarkable.
+The data collected in UNESCO’s Index Translationum project—which maps books translated around the globe—support Alter’s enthusiasm.
+Although Hebrew is not among the 100 most spoken languages in the world, according to Index Translationum, it is the sixth most translated language into English in the US.
+While following the five principal European languages (French, German, Spanish, Russian, and Italian, in that order), Hebrew precedes all other European languages, as well as important and widely spoken languages, such as Arabic, Japanese, and Chinese.
+According to Index Translationum, the US is also the largest consumer of Hebrew literature in translation, with 2,343 books translated from Hebrew published throughout the years up to 2008.
+The project's data, as was noted by recent scholarly critique, is open to more than one interpretation, and not without error.
+Yet, even if we regard its accuracy with caution, the Index duly demonstrates Hebrew’s disproportionate status in recent decades as a translated language and literature in America—certainly considering the scope of Hebrew readership worldwide, and modern Hebrew culture’s relatively modest standing in the global hierarchy of national cultures.
+In light of the traditional, deep-seated unreceptiveness of American literary market to import from foreign cultures, the presence of Hebrew literature within this market over many decades becomes all the more remarkable.

-The accomplishments of translated Hebrew literature from the 1960s and 70s onward are evident not only when compared with other national literatures.
-Even in comparison with how translated Hebrew literature fared in the US during the first half of the twentieth century, we also witness a dramatic shift.
-The appearance of a book translated from Hebrew in 1937, as translator Israel M. Lask describes in his apologetic preface to S.Y.
-Agnon’s The Bridal Canopy, may have “....”
-During the first four decades of the twentieth century, 36 translated Hebrew books were published in America; an average of less than one book annually.
+“The rise and rise” of translated Hebrew literature from the 1960s and 70s onward, as quipped by Alter, catches the eye not only when contrasted with other national literatures.
+It is also in comparison with how translated Hebrew literature fared in the US during the first half of the twentieth century, that we witness a dramatic shift.
+In 1937, as translator Israel M. Lask described with frustration in his foreword to S.Y.
+Agnon’s The Bridal Canopy, “the fact of the existence of a modern Hebrew literature is as near unknown [to the average English reader] as makes no difference.”
+During the first four decades of the twentieth century, a mere 36 translated Hebrew books were published in America; an average of less than one book annually.
 In contrast, during the 1970s, 147 such books were published—approximately four times the number in a quarter of the time.